ABMA: American Bearing Manufacturers Association

 Tapered Roller Bearings - Radial Inch Design

-This standard covers inch design radial tampered roller bearings of various types, part numbering systems, boundary dimensions, tolerances, and fitting practices.
+This standard covers inch design radial tapered roller bearings of various types, part numbering systems, boundary dimensions, tolerances, and fitting practices.
+Tapered roller thrust bearings are covered in a separate ABMA standard.
 General ABMA standards which apply to various types of bearings should be consulted for tolerance definitions, gauging practices, mounting accessories, and method of evaluating load ratings.

 ANSI/ABMA 20:2011 (R2020)